brows3r/Advanced-Token-Logger/README.md

 In the file "38.py" go to line 88 and replace the text with your discord webhook url.

 # How to Run
-Execute the token logger by double clicking it or doing "python [file name]"
+Execute the token logger by double clicking it or doing "python [file name].py"